niklasburgard/WAnova/README.md

 ## Installation

-You can install the development version of 'WAnova' from GitHub with:
+You can install the latest version of 'WAnova' from GitHub with:
 ```
 # If you don't have devtools installed, first install it:
 install.packages("devtools")